Maddie Deadman

-Maddie Deadman (born 28 January 2000) is an English middle distance and cross country runner.
+Maddie Deadman (born 28 January 2000) is an English middle-distance and cross country runner from Basingstoke.
+She was a bronze medalist in the mixed team relay at the 2024 European Cross Country Championships.

 Early life

-From Basingstoke, she attended Aldworth Science College.
+From Basingstoke, Deadman attended Aldworth Science College.
 In 2014, she won the U15 title at the British Modern Biathlon Championships in Solihull.
 She competed as a teenager for the Overton Harriers & Athletics Club.

 Career

-Coached by Rod Finch of Basingstoke and Mid Hants Athletics Club, she improved her 1500 metres personal best by six seconds by the end of the 2024 season.
-She qualified for the final of the 1500 metres at the 2024 British Athletics Championships in June 2024.
-The following month the won bronze at the English national championships in Birmingham over 1500 metres.
+Coached by Rod Finch of Basingstoke and Mid Hants Athletics Club, Deadman improved her 1500 metres personal best by six seconds during the 2024 track season.
+That year, Deadman qualified for the final of the 1500 metres at the 2024 British Athletics Championships in June 2024.
+The following month, she placed third at the English national championships in Birmingham over 1500 metres.

-She won the British European Short Course Trials in Liverpool on November 23, 2024.
-She was subsequently selected for the British team for the mixed relay which won the bronze medal at the 2024 European Cross Country Championships in Antalya, Turkey.
+Competing in cross country running, Deadman won the British European Short Course Trials in Liverpool on November 23, 2024.
+She was subsequently selected for the British team to compete in the mixed team relay at the 2024 European Cross Country Championships in Antalya, Turkey.
+She won the bronze medal in the competition alongside compatriots Joshua Lay, Elise Thorner and Tyler Bilyard.